Sachin-Bandaranayaka/sahana-new/financial-org-app/docs/financial-logic.md

 ## Overview

-This document explains the core financial calculations and business logic of the Financial Organization application, including how dividends, profits, shares, and loans interact within the system.
+This document explains the core financial calculations and business logic of the Financial Organization application, including how dividends, profits, shares, loans, investments, and reserves interact within the system to create a sustainable financial ecosystem.

 ```mermaid
 graph TD